LogtalkDotOrg/logtalk3/tools/packs/NOTES.md

 	| ?- packs::install(bar).

+Any pack dependencies are also checked and installed or updated if necessary.
 Packs becomes available for loading immediately after successful installation (no restarting of the Logtalk session is required).